marcusbaer/node-sms/README.md

 1. ~/.gammurc
 2. /etc/gammurc

-On Windows `gammurc` file is in the same directory as gammu.exe is.
+On Windows `gammurc` file is in the same directory as gammu.exe is or in the same directory where you will call gammu.
 Read more about configuration [here](http://wammu.eu/docs/manual/config/).

 	[gammu]
 	port = /dev/ttyS0